Eternln00b/WantedFBApiCalls/README.md

-# Wanted FB Api Calls
+# Wanted Facebook Api Calls

 You don't have to know the e-mail or the phone number of your victim.
 You just have to know the account ID and you have to choose your dictionary file.